The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Results

-where the number of clusters per mass interval $\frac{dN}{dM}$ was calculated from our background simulation, $\psi_{\text{ev}}(z)$ is a function that describes the cosmological evolution of the emissivity of the sources (AGN, SFR, or none), the quantity $E^2 \; d\dot{N}/dE$ denotes the gamma-ray power computed from the simulation, $d_L$ is the luminosity distance, and $f(M)$ is an order of unit factor that corrects the flux by the amount of gas that is removed from the clusters due to stellar and AGN feedback (see below).
-We note that the number of clusters per mass interval we obtained from our MHD cosmological simulation at different redshifts is comparable with results from other large-scale cosmological simulations\cite{jenkins2001mass, rosati2002evolution, bocquet2016halo} and predictions from observations \cite{giovannini1999radio, tinker2008toward}.
+where the number of clusters per mass interval $dN/dM$ was calculated from our background simulation (see Fig.~S1), $g(E_\text{obs}, E, z)$ accounts for the interactions of gamma rays with energy $E$ arriving with energy $E_\text{obs}$ undergoing interactions during their propagation in the ICM and the intergalactic medium (IGM), $\psi_{\text{ev}}(z)$ is a function that describes the cosmological evolution of the emissivity of the CR sources (AGN, SFR, or none; see Equations E1 and E2 of the Supplementary Material), the quantity $E^2 \; d\dot{N}/dE$ denotes the gamma-ray power computed from the simulation, $d_L$ is the luminosity distance, and $f(M)$ is a factor of order unit that corrects the flux by the amount of gas that is removed from the clusters due to stellar and AGN feedback.
+We note that the number of clusters per mass interval we obtained from our MHD cosmological simulation at different redshifts is comparable with results from other large-scale cosmological simulations\cite{jenkins2001mass, rosati2002evolution, bocquet2016halo} and predictions from observations \cite{giovannini1999radio, tinker2008toward} (see Fig.~S1).

 The universe is believed to be isotropic and homogeneous at very large scales.
-Therefore, for the propagation of gamma rays from the clusters to Earth, we assumed a nearly uniform distribution of sources (UDS) in comoving coordinates.
+Therefore, for the propagation of gamma rays from the clusters to Earth, we assumed a nearly uniform distribution of sources in comoving coordinates.